Wire Jewelry to Make Today and Wear Tonight

 One of my personal favorites is Sara Richardson’s Lime Soda Earrings from the February/March 2011 issue.
 These amazing earrings actually use beads made from recycled soda bottle caps.
 I love ‘em!
 (And yes, Sara is a dear friend of mine, so I’m quite biased.)

 A great way to use jump rings for your earrings is to simply hang them from your hoops.
 Denise Peck’s Hoops & Rings Earrings (from the October/November 2016 issue) add a couple of crystals for a bit more sparkle and fun.
 I made myself a pair of these in just a few minutes for a party and got loads of compliments.
 Thanks, Denise!

 Simple gold hoops are among the most classic earring styles out there.
 For a cool twist on this style, try Becky Nunn’s Quick Hoop Earrings Step by Step Wire Jewelry, February/March 2015.
 You can make them your own by adjusting the number and size of hoops or adding crystals or beads.
 And if you want to save even more time and effort, you can order the kit to make these hoops.
 Now, that’s impressive!

 If you want to try other 5 Minute Projects — and a lot more projects of varying times, types, and skills — check out the Step by Step Wire Jewelry 2016 Collection for a whole year’s worth.

 Go quickly (and easily)!

-Get these great Step by Step Wire projects and the 2016 collection in our shop!
+Get these great Step by Step Wire projects and timeless, super value annual collections in our shop!